Chris Haddock: Career

 Haddock began as a street performer, but he later focused his creative energies into screenwriting for television.
-One of his earliest efforts in writing was for the popular series, MacGyver, where he also served as the Story Editor and Executive Story Editor.
+One of his earliest efforts in writing was for the popular series, MacGyver, where he also served as the story editor and executive story editor.

 He founded Haddock Entertainment in 1997.
 Haddock is most well known for his Vancouver-based television drama creations Da Vinci's Inquest (1998-2005), Da Vinci's City Hall (2005-2006) and Intelligence (2006-2007).
 Most recently Chris served as writer/co-executive producer on the Martin Scorsese HBO production Boardwalk Empire, and was nominated for a Writers Guild of America award for that show.
 His stage play Helen Lawrence was staged internationally in 2014, including stints at the prestigious Edinburg Drama Festival, Toronto's Canadian Stage, Munich and Vancouver.
 His espionage drama series, The Romeo Section, debuted in 2015.

 Filmography

-He has been intimately involved with these shows:
+He has been involved with these shows: